nitaybz/homebridge-sensibo-ac/README.md

 - **Vertical Swing** - allows you to enable/disable vertical swing of your AC
 - **AC Sync Button** - easily toggle the state of the AC between ON/OFF in case your AC is out of sync with HomeKit (does not send commands to the AC)
 - **Occupancy Sensor** - get the Home/Away status from Sensibo API to HomeKit via Occupancy sensor
 - **Enable/Disable Climate React** - enable/disable Climate React.
-Note it is currently not possible to change settings, on/off only
+Note: It is currently not possible to change settings, on/off only
 - **Filter Cleaning Indication** - if available in your Sensibo account (via Plus etc), a HomeKit representation of the Filter status will appear in Home app accessories
 - **History Storage** - toggle on storing of temperature and humidity measurements and will present them in Eve app as a graph